 The federal government pays the loan interest while the student is enrolled at least half-time in a degree seeking program and during a six month grace period after the student leaves school.
 Qualification for a subsidized loan is determined by the FAFSA.
-Repayment interest on a subsidized loan is 3.4% for undergraduate students for 2012/2013.
-Graduate student loans have a fixed rate of 6.8%.
+Repayment interest on a subsidized loan for undergraduate and graduate student loans is a fixed interest rate.

 Students usually receive a Direct Loan for an entire academic year (two semesters); with one half of the total loan amount being disbursed each semester.
 Funds are automatically credited to the student's account in the Cornerstone University Accounting and Finance Office.

 In order to receive a Federal Direct Student Loan at Cornerstone University, you must be able to answer yes to the following statements:

 - You have been admitted to Cornerstone University.